bostonjs/bostonjs.com/README.md

 #### 1. Get an API Key from Meetup.com

   Visit https://secure.meetup.com/meetup_api/key/ and get your API Key.
-Cut and paste it into the `KEY.txt` file.
+Cut and paste it into the `db/KEY.txt` file.
 Save it and remove the extension so the file name is simply `KEY`.

 #### 2. Install Dependencies